 The City owns two plants, the McKee Run and VanSant generating stations.
-McKee Run currently consists of one steam turbine generating unit with a capacity of 39 megawatts (MW).
+McKee Run currently consists of one steam turbine generating unit with a capacity of 102 megawatts (MW) and has a planned retirement date of May 2021.
 Generating Unit 1 and Unit 2 from McKee Run stations were retired in June 2017.
-VanSant is a 39-MW simple-cycle combustion turbine unit.
+VanSant is a 43-MW simple-cycle combustion turbine unit.